po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/04-Day/04-Day-LessonPlan.md

 ## Overview

-In the class, you will introduce students to Mongoose, a node package that provides a schema-based solution to model your Node application data.
-It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.
-Students will also learn about IndexedDB.
+In this class, you will explain MongoDB skip, sort, and limit methods.
+You will also introduce students to Mongoose, a Node.js package that provides a schema-based solution that you can use to model your Node.js application data.
+Students will build upon their knowledge of MongoDB and learn about how Mongoose makes it easier to handle data from the database.

 ## Instructor Notes

-* In this lesson, students will complete activities `09-Ins_MongoJS-Review` through `19-Stu-Creating_Object_Stores`.
+* In this lesson, students will complete activities `09-Ins_Cursor-Methods` through `19-Ins_Aggregates`.

+* Today's activities do not have a front end and all routes will be tested using Insomnia.
+Please make sure you have Insomnia installed locally prior to class.
+Refer to the [Insomnia installation docs](https://insomnia.rest/download) as needed.

+* As we continue to work with MongoDB, Mongoose will be the focus of today's activities.
+Reassure students that Mongoose is simply a "wrapper" around MongoDB that uses a schema to map to a MongoDB collection and makes it easier to manage relationships among data.
+This relationship is similar to how Sequelize works with MySQL.

 * Remind students to do a `git pull` of the class repo to have today's activities ready and open in VS Code.